Nimaoth/Nev/README.md

 Nev is a text editor focused on keyboard usage, customizability and speed which runs in the terminal and in a GUI.
 It also aims to provide tools for writing code out of the box, like Git integration, syntax highlighting using [Treesitter](https://tree-sitter.github.io/tree-sitter/), language integration using [LSP](https://microsoft.github.io/language-server-protocol) and debugging using [DAP](https://microsoft.github.io/debug-adapter-protocol/).

-I'm also experimenting with a programming language system where instead of writing the source code as plain text, the abstract syntax tree (AST) is edited directly (or rather through _projections_, which are still trees).
-This feature is not included in release builds, and has to enabled by compiling with `-D:enableAst=true` (note that it doesn't compile with the latest version, I will continue work on this at a later stage, for now the focus is on making this a good text editor for "normal" programming languages).

 Nev is still relatively new, so many things are still missing or need improvement.
 If you want to contribute check out [this](CONTRIBUTING.md).

 There is a [Discord server](https://discord.gg/eJjBMcgP2V) where you can ask questions as well.